Content table

 In rare cases, higher hCG could mean a type of pregnancy complication called a molar pregnancy.
 This occurs in 1 in 1,000 pregnancies.

 At this point, we’ve seen what can cause higher levels of hCG.
-But if you’re wondering about other twin pregnancy signs to look out for in the meantime?
-Keep on skimming below.
+But if you’re wondering about other twin pregnancy signs to look out for, keep skimming.

 As mentioned, high hCG can be one indication of a twin pregnancy.
 But what are some other early signs of twins that you may notice?